Need more information?

 – A few suggestions:

 - RIDE: Our Facebook Group for Attendees is a great place to post and find out if other women are riding from your area.
-Or Get the word out in your city, town and get a few girls together to ride together.
-Download our FLYER here and share our event with every woman rider you know!
+Get the word out in your city and get a few girls together to ride together.
+Share our event with every woman rider you know!

-- TRAILER YOUR BIKE: Companies such as uhaul will also rent you trailers and even tow hitches so if you’ve never ridden long distances, it’s a convenient way to get your bike to the event.
+- TRAILER YOUR BIKE: Companies such as uhaul have extremely affordable trailers and even tow hitches so if you’ve never ridden long distances, it’s a convenient way to get your bike to the event.

 - DRIVE OR FLY!
 You don’t have to RIDE there to be an attendee of the rally.
 We want every woman who rides, or is thinking about riding sportbikes to attend.
-So, however you want to get there safely is most important to us.
-You can find info on bike rentals at Eagle Rider, Southbay Sportbike Rentals, Motoquest LA, RentaDucati We have no direct affiliations with these agencies, these were simply found via google search.
+Getting there safely is the most important thing.

 What if I don’t know anyone else going?